Shenandoah, Virginia: History

 The town was founded in 1837 by two brothers, Daniel and Henry Forrer, who settled in the area to take advantage of the natural resources found in and around Shenandoah.
 The natural resources included extensive iron ore deposits, hardwood, high-grade limestone, and waterpower.
-The proximity to the South Fork of the Shenandoah River was also a great benefit and was later used by the Forrers to transport iron ore and other commodities produced by the Shenandoah Iron Works to broader markets down stream.
+The proximity to the South Fork of the Shenandoah River was also a great benefit and was later used by the Forrers to transport iron ore and other commodities produced by the Shenandoah Iron Works to broader markets downstream.

 On February 20, 1838, the Forrers established the first post office in Shenandoah under the name Shenandoah Iron Works with Henry Forrer being the postmaster.
 Development of the town ensued thereafter with houses, businesses, and industries developed astride of the Shenandoah River.
-The Shenandoah Iron Works, which was owned and operated by Daniel and Henry Forrer, was also located along the river banks.
+The Shenandoah Iron Works, which was owned and operated by Daniel and Henry Forrer, was also located along the riverbanks.
 Ten houses were built facing the river in the Furnace Hollow section of town by a man named Mr. Pee Dee, hence, the name of this section of town today.
 Other historical structures were also built including Stephens Cottage, the South Fork House, Mt.
 Lebanon United Church at Comertown, and the Old Verbena Mill in Verbena, just south of town off Route 340.

 The Town of Shenandoah played an instrumental role in the Civil War.
 Three iron ore furnaces around Shenandoah smelted raw iron into pig iron.
 Unlike during the pre-war years when pig iron was shipped on flat boats on the Shenandoah River to Harpers Ferry, during the war, the pig iron was shipped by wagon to Gordonsville, and subsequently by rail to Richmond for use at the Tredegar Iron Works.
 In addition to the pig iron, cannonballs were manufactured at some of the local furnaces and shipped out, along with gunpowder from a local gunpowder plant, for use by the Confederacy.

 After the Civil War, two men, William Milnes, Jr. and Thomas Johns came to Shenandoah in 1866 and purchased 32000 acre including the Forrer's Shenandoah Iron Works.
 These men continued the iron works; however, they introduced modern tools and machinery that were patented in order to improve production.

 One of the major distinctions of the Town of Shenandoah is its flood prone nature due to its close proximity to the Shenandoah River.
 Time and time again, the town has been ravaged with floods.
 With all of the major development of the time occurring in or near the flood plain area, it was only a matter of time before a major flood wiped out the entire town.

-On September 28, and 29, 1870, the inevitable happened when flood waters decimated the entire developed portion of Shenandoah.
+On September 28 and 29, 1870, the inevitable happened when flood waters decimated the entire developed portion of Shenandoah.
 Between 30 and 60 buildings were completely destroyed or washed away as the water of the South Fork of the Shenandoah River billowed its way through town.